30 September 2018

 The vessel was named after a small town in South Australia.
 In the local Aboriginal language, 'Yongala' (originally pronounced Yonggluh) meant 'broad water', or 'broad wide watering place'.
 It was launched on the 29 April 1903, and left Southampton on 9th October.
 Carrying passengers bound for Australia, it arrived in Sydney on 6 December 1903.
 More information is at the Maritime Museum of Townsville

 Full of life you may see manta rays, sea snakes, octopuses, turtles, bull sharks, tiger sharks, clouds of fish and spectacular coral.
-You are forbidden from entering the ship: one diver was recently arrested and fined for doing so.
+You are forbidden from entering the ship: divers have been arrested and fined for doing so.

 "Tiger Shark 20 m. roaming off bow (stay low/sipbreathe quiet).
 Day Dives: everthing!-snakes/sharks/octopus/huge turtles/frogfish/rays.
 Awesome night dive with 8 large rays lined up side by side facing into current over the top of the wreck- octopus/squid/snakes/eels everything! "